-The national curriculum supports the school life that is conducive for learning.
+The English national curriculum supports the school life that is conducive for learning.

-In England, the Department for Education (DfE) and the Department for Business, Innovation and Skills oversee the schooling system.
+Several departments oversee the various schooling systems in England.
+They include the Department for Education (DfE) and the Department for Business, Innovation and Skills.

-But, local government authorities implement most policies for public education and state-funded schools.
+But, local government authorities implement most of the policies for public education and state-funded schools.

-This informative module is an invaluable resource for all parents of youngsters and teenagers who are, or will be, attending primary and secondary educational facilities around Great Britain.
+This schools overview is an invaluable resource for all parents of youngsters and teenagers.
+It is a guide for those who are, or will be, attending primary and secondary educational institutions around Great Britain.

-SCHOOL ADMISSIONS: How to choose a school for your child?
-This information about the schools admissions criteria helps you secure the best place at a primary or secondary school for your children.
+ADMISSIONS: Check the school admission criteria and how to choose a school for your child.
+It explains how to get a place at a primary or secondary school for your children.

-SCHOOL PLACES: You can apply for a place at a state primary school or secondary school online or by using the application form which is available from your local council.
+SCHOOL PLACES: You can apply for a place at a state primary school or secondary school online.
+You can also use the application form available at your local council.

-SCHOOL TERMS & HOLIDAYS: You can find school term in England, half term periods, and holiday dates on the website of your local council.
-Remember school term and holiday dates vary considerably around the United Kingdom.
+SCHOOL TERMS: Check your child's school term and holiday dates on the council website.
+Note that school term and holiday dates vary around England and the United Kingdom.

-WALKING ROUTES: Your local council has advice about safe walking and cycling routes.
-Contact them to get help finding a safe walking route to your child's school.
+WALKING ROUTES: Contact the local council to find a safe walking route to your child's school.
 The online safe walking or cycling route planner is only available in England and Wales.

-AFTER SCHOOL CLUBS: Use this information to search for 'before and after' school activities.
+AFTER SCHOOL CLUBS: Searching for 'before and after' school activities?
 Your council can help you find after school clubs and holiday play schemes in your area.
-Most schools and voluntary organisations run after school clubs for children.

 CHILDCARE CLUBS: Check your local council for advice about childcare outside school hours.
 They will help you find breakfast clubs and homework clubs with registered childminders.